luizfdias/pn-assignment/README.md

   HTTP 202 Accepted
 ```

-The booking process is running asynchronous.
-Currently the result of the booking is only being logged, for tests purposes.
-Next you can see a simplified view of the booking flow process:
+The booking process will run asynchronous.
+Currently the result of the booking is only logged, as you can see next in a simplified view of the booking flow process:

 ![booking flow](https://raw.githubusercontent.com/luizfdias/pn-assignment/master/assets/booking-flow-1.png)